underfloorheat/magecart-identifier/README.md

 * 45.76.97.191

 The HAR file will also be saved in a directory called `har_files` in the root of this project for further analysis.

+By using the -r and -p flags, you can also use this tool to simply output the url's of all HTTP requests your page is making.
+This will allow for a manual look at what's going on.

 ## Version 2 functional wishlist